-In looking around for a piece to post today to celebrate St. Patrick’s Day I found the piece below and thought it was a nice little way to celebrate the holiday, it’s excerpted from the following link:
+In looking around for a piece to post today to celebrate St. Patrick’s Day I found the piece below and thought it was a nice little way to celebrate the holiday.

 Have a happy day my friends and happy St. Patrick’s Day!

 The Irish people for centuries have cherished happiness.
 Irish-American songs like When Irish Eyes are Smiling (published in 1912 by Chauncey Olcott and George Graff, Jr.) prove an Irish descendant’s love for the Irish culture as well as being happy and merry.
 Many have found the Irish to be uplifting because of their inherent cheery nature.
 Like other European nationalities, The Irish culture places significance on happiness; as something to cherish and a state to achieve.

 Continual cheerfulness is a sign of wisdom. –Irish saying, author unknown